hclocksin/honors-project/README.md

 # honors-project
-All files and programs needed for the pilot and final studies
+All MATLAB scripts for the studies